Justification of Red List Category

 It is most active at dusk and dawn, but forages throughout the day in summer.
-It is mostly migratory and nomadic, with some remaining in the breeding area all year if conditions allow.
-Movements are unpredictable and related to abundance of prey species; thought to vary considerably from region to region across polar tundra, and intensity of movements fluctuates annually (Holt et al. 2017).
+It is mostly migratory and nomadic, with some remaining in the breeding area all year if conditions allow (Doyle et al. 2017).
+Movements are unpredictable and related to abundance of prey species; thought to vary considerably from region to region across polar tundra, and intensity of movements fluctuates annually (Doyle et al. 2017; Holt et al. 2017).
 During years of abundant prey, increased numbers of young Snowy Owls fledge and hence greater numbers therefore migrate south into the USA from their Canadian/Alaskan Arctic breeding grounds to find sufficient wintering territory, a phenomenon known as a 'snowy owl irruption' (Therrien et al. 2017; Curk et al. 2018; Santonja et al. 2019).

 Historically, this species was one of the most persecuted owls in North America - thousands of owls were shot for taxidermy, and adults and eggs were hunted for food (Holt et al. 2020).
 Harvesting of the species for food, feathers and claws by native peoples still occurs but has decreased significantly, therefore while it may have a local impact on population, but unlikely to have any wider effect on total numbers.
 In some areas, nesting habitat may be degraded as a result of urban development (Holt et al. 2009).
 Snowy Owls getting caught in traps set for foxes may be a significant threat in some areas (Ellis & Smith 1993, cited in Holt et al. 2020), as may secondary poisoning by Warfarin bait set for rats (Campbell & Preston 2009, cited in Holt et al. 2020).
 Electrocution, aeroplane strikes, collision with vehicles and entanglement in fishing equipment have all been identified as sources of mortality in Alberta, Canada (Holt et al. 2017).
 Climate change has a significant impact on the species, as changes in the onset of spring and snowmelt in the breeding areas which may change the availability of prey for the species (International Snowy Owl Working Group 2010).

 Conservation and research actions underway